 A home health care business offers services to the disabled and elderly population.
 The home health care business will go to the patient’s home to provide home care or home health care services.
 Our home health care business consultants will provide home health care business training to your home health care business and staff to help understand how to market to and care for our elderly and disabled population.

 Initially, it is very important to understand the distinction between starting a home health care business versus starting a non-medical home care business.
 Our home health care business consultants will help you to better understand this difference and which home care business startup is right for you.
 Our home health care business consultants can help you start a home care business or a home health care business.

-A skilled home health care business will administer skilled, licensed nursing and rehab therapy services under physician’s orders with strict guidelines imposed.
-A skilled home health care business will require extensive licensure that could include home care certification or Medicare certification and accreditation.
-Our home health care consultants will get your home health care business home care certified or Medicare certified and accredited to bill Medicare, Medicaid and private insurance companies.
+A home health care business will administer skilled, licensed nursing and rehab therapy services under physician’s orders with strict guidelines imposed.
+A home health care business will require extensive home health care licensing and home health care accreditation for Private Duty or Medicare Accreditation.
+Our home health care business consultants will get your home health care business accredited for CHAP Private Duty or CHAP Medicare Accreditation.
+Once your home health care business is CHAP Medicare Accredited your home health care business will be able to bill Medicare, Medicaid and private insurance companies.

-Our home health care consultants include a mix of healthcare professionals with over one hundred and forty years of home health care business management experience.
-This includes former Senior CHAP accreditation and JCAHO Joint Commission accreditation site surveyors.
+Our home health care business consultants include a mix of 19 healthcare professionals.
+This includes former Senior CHAP Accreditation and JCAHO Joint Commission Accreditation site surveyors.